alexds2002/CherryEngine/README.txt

                                                    or =Release
 2. make -j4 # build using 4 threads

+OR run the script from the root directory python build_and_run.py

 Note: if you want to build the sandbox(playground) pass -D BUILD_SANDBOX=true

 PROJECT STRUCTURE: